 Storage under open wooden stairs.

-This next type of storage under the stairs combines perfectly style and functionality.
-The fact that the stairs are left opened you can use non-uniform deformations of the wood and other elements to achieve you desired storage units.
+This next type of storage under the stairs combines perfectly with style and functionality.
+Fact that the stairs are left open you can use non-uniform deformations of the wood and other elements to achieve you desired storage units.
 That type of storage adds an enormous amount of texture in the room with steps and shelves as well as the items stored underneath.
 It is truly amazing how you can do all that impressive effect and still keep practicality in mind.

 I think that people that have modern homes would appreciate this type of storage because they are more inclined towards non-conformism scraping-out traditional values and bringing and implementing indoors new concepts and ideas.

 This example does just that and transforms something common we already know in something else that can still serve as the thing that was designed for and some extra new features.
 Do not get me wrong on this, we are not reinventing the wheel here, we are just finding new ways and places for it.